dnikic/terminal-developer-workflow/README.md

 nnoremap <C-p> :find ./**/*
-"Fuzzy CTRL SHIF F like in  VSCode, aka vimgrep nnoremap <C-S-f> :vimgrep /someword/ ./**/*.txt
+"Fuzzy CTRL SHIF F like in  VSCode, aka vimgrep nnoremap <C-S-f> :vimgrep /someword/ ./**/*.txt "Whenever you qa, your session will be  saved in the curent folder, "and you can access it by using vim -S ses.vim autocmd VimLeavePre * mksession! ./ses.vim
 " Make d delete and not cut, sue x for cut nnoremap d "_d nnoremap D "_D